eth-cscs/DLA-Future/misc/matrix_distribution.md

 Utilities exist to tranform global indices to local indices and viceversa.
-The "Next" versions of conversions from global to local indices return the corresponding local index of the global index, if the global index is the given process, otherwise they return the local index correnponding to the next global index in the given process.
+The "Next" versions of conversions from global to local indices return the corresponding local index of the global index, if the global index is the given process, otherwise they return the local index corresponding to the next global index in the given process.

 The following table shows how a component of GlobalElementIndex tranforms for `block_size = 3`, `grid_size = 2`, `src_rank_index = 2`.